Thurles Golf Club news and fixtures

 LOTTO

 No Jackpot Winner.
-No match 3’s.
-2 x lucky dips – Jimmy O’Neill and Paul Fennessy €50 each
+2 x match 3’s – Bernie McLoughlin and The Sammon Family €50 each

 SPLIT THE POT